-The proposed amendment will replace the current Hyannis Village Zoning Districts.
-The provisions in the ordinance pertaining to Adult-Use Marijuana will remain unchanged, but will be transferred to a Zoning Overlay District.
-Corresponding updates to the sign code will also be proposed.
+The approved amendment replaces the current Hyannis Village Zoning Districts.
+The provisions in the ordinance pertaining to Adult-Use Marijuana will remain unchanged, but will be transferred to the Registered Recreational Marijuana Cultivators, Research Facilities, and Testing Laboratories Overlay District.
+Corresponding updates to the sign code have also been approved.

-The current zoning allows for multi-family residential development; however, very few residential units have been permitted by-right.
-The proposed zoning revisions strive to allow for efficient models of compact housing by-right through a code crafted to correspond with the historic development patterns of downtown Hyannis.
+The prior zoning allowed for multi-family residential development; however, very few residential units were permitted by-right.
+The approved zoning strives to allow for efficient models of compact housing by-right through a code crafted to correspond with the historic development patterns of downtown Hyannis.

 Downtown Hyannis Study Area

-The focus of this effort is to create a predictable regulatory framework that encourages compact residential development, compatible with traditional development patterns, meeting a range of housing needs.
-The proposed zoning revisions are based on input received during the Community Resiliency by Design community engagement process, which produced a report on Village of Hyannis design preferences.
+The focus of the rezoning was to create a predictable regulatory framework that would encourage compact residential development, compatible with traditional development patterns, meeting a range of housing needs.
+The approved zoning is based on input received during the Community Resiliency by Design community engagement process, which produced a report on Village of Hyannis design preferences.
 This report included community input on preferred types and styles of building massing, scale, character, and composition.

-This zoning amendment is also supported by the Cape Cod Commission’s Form Based Code Framework, which advocates for the use of form-based and hybrid zoning to help deliver context-appropriate densities in forms that respect existing historic development patterns.
+The approved zoning is also supported by the Cape Cod Commission’s Form Based Code Framework, which advocates for the use of form-based and hybrid zoning to help deliver context-appropriate densities in forms that respect existing historic development patterns.